 Because of this, Disney has invested in the detection of VPNs and they immediately deny service if it is detected.
 Turn off your VPN or Proxy and try accessing the platform again.

-Fixes for Disney Plus Error Code 42
+Fixes For Disney Plus Error Code 42

 Users may face an unexpected condition where they only hear the audio of the show with a black screen.
 After a while, error 42 is thrown before the show shuts down.